Mathieu-Desrochers/Scheme-Experimentations/documentation/macros/services/define-request.md

       (city string #t 1 100)
       (postal-code string #f 1 10))

-- A required address subrequest composed of:
+- Defines a required subrequest composed of:
  - A required street of type string between 1 and 100 characters long
  - A required city of type string between 1 and 100 characters long
  - An optional postal code of type string between 1 and 10 characters long

+- Subrequest flags:
+ - required

 __Request validation__